araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/6 Phases.md

 - Potential issues with the data **(Fitabase Data 3.12.16-4.11.16)**:
   - Distances are measured in kilometers.
   - Several factors have been dropped from the data, including: Calories burned by Basal Metabolism Rate, resting heart rate, and food consumption.
+  - Number of IDs between datasets is not consistent, and ranges from 14 to 35, not the listed 30.
   - dailyActivity_merged: contains dates from 3/25-4/12/2016 instead of 3/12-4/11/2016 for a significant number of users.
   - dailyActivity_merged: User-logged activity seems widely ignored.
   - heartrate_seconds_merged: (5 second intervals) data before 3/31/2016 is less populous than afterwards.